misterseyiayeni/unified-intelligence-hub/README.md

 UIH is a RAG-based system that, amongst many things, improves the search intelligence, increases employee productivity, enhances decision-making, and customer experience of an organization.

+## Problem Statement
+In today's enterprise, valuable intelligence is fragmented and locked away.
+Critical insights are trapped in dense internal documents—like PDFs and reports—while real-time market sentiment lives in a constant stream of external social media data.
+This creates significant information silos, forcing teams to make slow, reactive decisions based on incomplete pictures.
+The inability to quickly synthesize internal knowledge with external perception is a major barrier to agility, productivity, and a truly proactive customer experience.

 ## Solution Architecture

 ![Solution Architecture](solution-arch-initial.png)

 ## Business Case
-- This solution is designed for a large organization that needs to unify two distinct but equally valuable streams of knowledge: internal, structured/unstructured documents and external, real-time public conversations.
+This solution is designed for a large organization that needs to unify two distinct but equally valuable streams of knowledge: internal, structured/unstructured documents and external, real-time public conversations.
 The business case is to create a single, authoritative, and intelligent search interface that empowers the entire organization.

     - For Executive Leadership & Strategy: Instead of waiting for weekly reports, leaders can ask, "What is the current public sentiment on our new ESG policy, and how does it align with our internal mission statement on corporate responsibility?"
 The system synthesizes real-time Twitter/social data with internal policy PDFs to provide a comprehensive, up-to-the-minute answer.